The information below compares the attainment of our pupils in 2019 with local authority and national averages.

-http://tgfresh.com/about-us/ 65% of pupils in Reception attained a Good Level of Development against the Early Years framework.
-This is just below the national average of buy lasix us 71%.
-Previously we have been proud to have achieved a 3 year trend of attainment above national averages.
-This year our cohort (45% SEN) has also worked extremely hard, making good progress.
+buy prednisone 5mg 67% of pupils in Reception attained a Good Level of Development against the Early Years framework.
+A 1.5% increase on attainment outcomes and an average of 2.2 progress points made compared to last year.
+This is just below the national average of 71.7% and closer to LA average at 70.3%.
+We were externally moderated this year.
+Previously we have been proud to achieve a 3-year trend of attainment above national averages.
+This year our cohort (33% SEN) has also worked extremely hard, making good progress.
 All children have made good progress from their baseline assessments.

 A Good Level of Development is defined as children working at the expected standard or exceeding the expected standard in the key areas of literacy, maths, physical development, communication and language and personal, social and emotional development.

-81% of pupils in Year One attained the expected standard in the Phonic Screening test.
-Although this is slightly below the national average (87%) it is in line with the local authority average (81%) Again we are proud of the progress the children have made – 74% more achieved national expectations compared to the baseline outcomes.
-This cohort also has a higher than average level of needs (28% are EAL and 29% SEN).
+buy pre gabapentin 75% of pupils in Year One attained the expected standard in the Phonic Screening test.
+Although this is lower than last year and lower than the national average (82%) and lower that the local authority average (79%), we are proud of the progress the children have made (+7.5 average point score better than last year) Only 19% were on track to pass in March.
+This cohort also has a higher than average level of needs (25% SEN).

 At the end of KS1 (Yr2), teachers are required to assess each child in the areas of reading, writing and maths.
 National Curriculum assessment tests are used to support teachers’ judgements.